How to Choose the Best LED Strip Light Power Supply

 Choosing the right power supply for LED strip lighting can be a bit trickier than you’d expect.
-Factors such as wattage and dimmability play key roles in the selection process, and oftentimes, there is more than one power supply that will work for your particular project.
-There’s nothing worse than ordering something online and then realizing you don’t have the parts needed to make it work.
-This article aims to give you all of the information necessary to feel confident that you have what’s needed to power your LED strip lights before you purchase them.
+Factors such as wattage and voltage play key roles in the selection process, and oftentimes, there is more than one power supply that will work for your particular project.
+This article aims to give you all of the information necessary to feel confident that you have what’s needed to power your LED strip lights.

-Factors to consider when selecting a power supply:
+What to consider when choosing a power supply:

-This will give you the minimum sized power supply you’ll need to run your strips.
+This will give you the minimum-sized power supply you’ll need to run your strips.
 Because power supplies are available in a variety of wattages, you’ll take the number you came up with and find the closest power supply that has a wattage rating higher than that number.
-Super Bright LEDs’ power supplies range from six watts to 1,500 watts for compatibility with a wide variety of LED strip lights.

 - You’re looking to install 22 feet of under-cabinet lighting in your kitchen.

 - The strip consumes 3.5 watts per foot.

 - Multiply 22 feet by 3.5 watts per foot.